-In this environment, most money market funds adopted expense waivers6 to ensure that net yields (the yield on a fund after deducting fund expenses) did not fall below zero.
-With an expense waiver, a fund's adviser agrees to absorb the cost of all or a portion of a fund's fees and expenses for some time.
+In this environment, most money market funds adopted expense waivers8 to ensure that net yields (the yield on a fund after deducting fund expenses) did not fall below zero.9 With an expense waiver, a fund's adviser agrees to absorb the cost of all or a portion of a fund's fees and expenses for some time.
 The expense waiver, by reducing the fund's expense ratio, boosts the fund's net yield.
 These expense waivers are costly for fund advisers, reducing their revenues and profits.
-From 2009 to 2015, advisers waived an estimated \$36 billion in money market fund expenses (Figure 7).
-It was expected that when short-term interest rates rose and pushed up gross yields on money market funds, advisers would reduce or eliminate expense waivers, causing the expense ratios of money market funds to rise somewhat.8

-That, ultimately, is what happened.
-In December 2015, the Federal Reserve raised the federal funds rate by 0.25 percent, signifying a strengthening economy.
-The Federal Reserve raised the federal funds rate eight more times from 2016 to 2018, each time by 0.25 percent.9 These actions were reflected in shortterm interest rates and gross yields on money market funds.
-With gross yields rising, there has been less chance that the net yields of money market funds might fall below zero.
+From 2009 to 2015, advisers waived an estimated \$35 billion in money market fund expenses (Figure 6).
+It was expected that when short-term interest rates rose and pushed up gross yields on money market funds, advisers would reduce or eliminate expense waivers, causing the expense ratios of money market funds to rise somewhat.10 raised eight more times from 2016 to 2018, each time by 0.25 percent.
+11 In 2019, however, this trend reversed as global trade tensions intensified and expectations around future global growth fell, the Federal Reserve lowered the federal funds rate three times.
+These actions were reflected in short-term interest rates and gross yields on money market funds.
+With gross yields still well above zero, it has been less likely that the net yields of money market funds would fall below zero.
 Consequently, advisers have pared back the expense waivers they had provided to their money market funds.
-For example, at the end of 2015, 97 percent of money market fund share classes had expense waivers.
-That dropped to 72 percent by the end of 2018, and expenses waived dropped sharply from an estimated \$5.5 billion in 2015 to an estimated \$1.0 billion in 2018.
+For example, in 2015, 93 percent of money market fund share classes had expense waivers, and in 2019, an estimated 76 percent of money market fund share classes had expense waivers.
+Additionally, the expenses waived dropped sharply from an estimated \$5.9 billion in 2015 to an estimated \$1.2 billion in 2019.